rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 Output: int

 ### Attributes
-An Attribute represents some physical aspect of a note, this could be many different things but for example on a bowed string instrument each note is played with a finger, thus Finger could be an Attribute.
+An Attribute represents some physical aspect of a note, for example consider that for a bowed string instrument a note can only be played by pressing one of four fingers on a string or in the case of an open string, pressing no finger on a string.
+Thus Finger could be an Attribute with 5 different values (0-4).
 Another example Attribute could be the distance between the note being played and the bridge.
 Generally, notes can be played in more than one way, Attributes are used to specify the different physical ways of playing notes, one note will correspond to multiple different Attribute value combinations, but every note will have the same Attributes.
 In the above first example the same note can use different fingers depending on what string it is played on, but every way to play that note will use some finger.

 The Attributes part defines what __variables__ may be used in later sections.
 If an Attribute is not defined in the Attributes part, that Attribute can not be used in the Actions or Dependencies parts.
 The Attributes